ryLAn3404/G3yOdji2Y/1LPtVY/tF2/cloud-native-development-management_wv2g7_1748695710.md

 License of the Program or a work on which the Program is based.
 The work thus licensed is called the contributor's "contributor version".

-  A contributor's "essential patent claims" are all patent claims hereafter acquired, that would be infringed by some manner, permitted by this License, of making, using, or selling its contributor version, but do not include claims that would be infringed only as a
+hereafter acquired, that would be infringed by some manner, permitted by this License, of making, using, or selling its contributor version, but do not include claims that would be infringed only as a